Medi-Cal Programs

 • You are transitioning from incarceration

-• You are staying in a nursing home or facility and need help to transition back to the community
+• You are staying in a nursing home and need help to transition back to the community

 • You had 3 or more emergency visits, or 2 or more unplanned hospital and/or short-term SNF stays in the last 12 months

-• You are part of California Children’s Services (CCS) or Whole Child Model (WCM) and have additional social needs.
-This can include, but is not limited to food, stable housing, or transportation.
+• You are part of California Children’s Services (CCS) or Whole Child Model (WCM) and have more social needs.
+This can include food, stable housing, transportation, or other needs.
 Or you are having a mental health or substance use crisis.
-Or you had recent contact with police.
+Or you had recent contact with police

 • You are in foster care now or have a history of being in a child welfare program or foster care